Quantum circuit algorithm for topological invariants of second order topological many-body quantum magnets

-In this decoupled case, the four lowest energy levels of the spectrum of a single plaquette are of the form
+In this decoupled case the four lowest energy levels of the spectrum of a single plaquette (procedure outlined in App. ~\ref{appendix:degen}) are of the form

 where the twists are grouped into a vector $\boldsymbol{\varphi} =\left(\varphi_1, \varphi_2, \varphi_3, \varphi_4 \right)$, such that the parameter vector distance is $|\boldsymbol{\varphi}|= \sum_j \varphi_j$.
 One can see that the ground state becomes degenerate whenever $|\boldsymbol{\varphi}|= \pi$.
 Thus, valid parameter paths are loops in a 4-torus parameter space such that the distance is always $|\boldsymbol{\varphi}(t)| < \pi$.
 A simple way to achieve this is to evolve parameters in opposite pairs $\varphi_i(t) = -\varphi_j(t)$, such that the vector distance is always canceled $|\boldsymbol{\varphi}(t)| = 0$, ensuring that if the system starts in the ground state, it will always stay there during evolution.